waterlinked/docs/docs/underwater-gps/introduction.md

 <div style="text-align: center;"><img src="../../img/UGPS_G2_Pelicase_Top_1600_web.jpg" style="width: 550px;"></div><br>

-[Underwater GPS G2](https://www.waterlinked.com/underwater-gps) is a new and improved version of the Explorer Kit.
-It provides an even more robust and reliable acoustic positioning system with a range of up to 300m (R300 edition).
+The [Underwater GPS G2](https://www.waterlinked.com/underwater-gps) is a robust and reliable acoustic positioning system with a range of up to 300m (R300 edition).
 The purpose of the system is to give a live GPS position of ROVs, divers and other moving objects below the water surface.

 <div style="text-align: center;"><img src="../../img/gui_global_position_r300.png" style="width: 750px;" title="GUI Example"></div><br>

+!!!
+Tip
+    We offer a live [demo](https://demo.waterlinked.com) of the GUI of the UGPS G2 system.
+It runs on simulated data designed to illustrate various GUI features; this data is not necessarily realistic in all aspects!

 The Underwater GPS G2 system is based upon Short Baseline (SBL) acoustic positioning.
 A locator ([U1](../locators/locator-u1), [A1](../locators/locator-a1), or [D1](../locators/locator-d1)) is attached to the device to be positioned.
 It functions as a beacon, sending out acoustic signals.
 Near the surface, either an [antenna](antenna) containing four receivers is lowered into the water, or four loose [receivers](../receiver-d1) are lowered into the water.
 These listen for the beacon signals.